eduardocpacheco99/programming-guide-for-the-capm-r-package/en/estimating.md

 +                        psu.2cd = 20)
 ```

 Setting the type of estimate for each variable is easy.
-Empty quotes exclude a variable from the estimation procedure.

 ```r